-Cards layout, popularized by Pinterest, are going to be one of the main web design trends in 2016.
+Cards layout, popularized by Pinterest, is going to be one of the main web design trends in 2016.
 Cards layout represents units of information totally unrelated to one another and visually separated from other parts of the website.
 Each “card” may have a title, a picture, a video, or a link that takes viewers into a completely different part of the website.
-This layout (typically squares) is already in use to display social media content, products in an e-commerce shop or blog posts.
+This layout (typically squares) is already in use to display social media content, products in an e-commerce shop, or blog posts.

 There are fashion waves in web design that cycle through skeuomorphism (visual concepts created in real ways) back to ultimate minimalism (very abstract and simplified visualizations).
 It usually takes about 2-4 years for most web designs to align and start looking so identical that a new trend emerges.

 2016 will bring the twilight of solid colors, simplified forms, and straight to the point information.
-The last few years, content was the main focus that shaped designs.
+In the last few years, content was the main focus that shaped designs.
 This is about to change.
 We are starting to see the come back of electric colors, sometimes used in dissonance from website’s harmony.
 We are going back in time in the style of Andy Warhol.

 Rollover is (almost) Over

 Rollover effects will be repositioned as eye-candy.
 For a very long time, rollovers were the way to navigate websites.
-The user would highlight a menu to see a submenu, or highlight a panel and it would flip around to reveal more information.
+The user would highlight a menu to see a submenu or highlight a panel and it would flip around to reveal more information.
 This is no longer valid on a mobile screen or touch device.
 Designers can keep the effect only to make UX elements interesting, yet not very functional.

-In this noisy, fast moving, visually rich online world, users are busy, on the go and often scan through information instead of reading it.
-To reach them designers need to simplify, digest and repackage as much information in a visual way.
+In this noisy, fast-moving, visually rich online world, users are busy, on the go, and often scan through information instead of reading it.
+To reach them designers need to simplify, digest, and repackage as much information in a visual way.
 No more boring tables or pie charts either, think of using infographics instead.

 Using different typographic rules on the same page started about 2 years ago with the arrival of HTLM5 and the development of web fonts (the opportunity to use any arbitrary font without the need for the user to install the font on his computer to be able to read it).